LlewBach/aj-builder/README.md

   - Best Practices: 95
   - SEO: 89

-I can't quite believe the great results for accessibility on the contact page, as I know there are no aria labels on the inputs at all.
+The first thing that comes to mind is to compress the images on the index.html.
+I already downloaded the smallest image size from Unsplash, but they clearly need to be smaller, especially for the sake of the mobile site.